The Internet Couldn’t Handle Carrie Underwood’s Legs At The ACMs

 But it sounds like Carrie’s toned legs don’t come easy.

 Underwood’s trainer Erin Oprea spoke out about how she helped Carrie achieve what social media users are referring to as “leg goals” to E!
-News, admitting that the Calia by Carrie Underwood athleisure brand owner’s toned thighs didn’t happen overnight and took a whole lot of dedication to her work out routine.
+News, admitting that the Calia by Carrie Underwood athleisure brand owner’s toned thighs didn’t happen overnight and took a whole lot of dedication to her workout routine.

 “Legs like hers don’t come quickly,” Oprea told the outlet of how Carrie has to work seriously hard and exercise in the gym to get her toned legs.
-“It requires consistency, hard work and very few splurges.”
+“It requires consistency, hard work, and very few splurges.”

 Erin also teased how fans can attempt to recreate Carrie’s legs by copying her work out and exercise routine, admitting that Underwood puts in a whole lot of work out time to keep her legs in shape.